-Services means the services specified in the Schedule to this agreement, together with any deliverables specified or that are
+Services means the services specified in the Schedule to this agreement, together with any deliverables specified or that are produced as a consequence of the Provider performing the services.

 Te Pūkenga means Te Pūkenga New Zealand Institute of Skills and Technology.